Multi-Fidelity Active Learning with GFlowNets: Experimental Details

-\paragraph{Policy model architecture} For all tasks, the architecture of the forward policy model to train GFlowNet is multi-layer perceptron with 2 hidden layers and 2048 units per layer.
-The backward policy model was set to share the parameters with the forward model, except for the parameters of the output layer, which were trained.
-We use LeakyReLU as our activation function as in \cite{bengio2021gfn}.
-All models are trained with the Adam optimiser \cite{kingma2017adam}.
+\paragraph{Neural Network Architecture}For all tasks, the architecture of the GFlowNet forward policy ($P_F$) model is a multi-layer perceptron with 2 hidden layers and 2048 units per layer.
+The backward policy ($P_B$) model was set to share all but the last layer parameters with $P_F$.
+We use LeakyReLU as our activation function as in \citet{bengio2021gfn}.
+All models are trained with the Adam optimiser \citep{kingma2017adam}.

-\paragraph{GFlowNet reward} As discussed in \cref{sec:mfal}, the reward for GFlowNet in our multi-fidelity GFlowNet algorithm is the acquisition function max entropy search (MES) (and its multi-fidelity variant) for all experiments.
-In order to increase the relative reward of higher values of the acquisition function, we transform the MES value $\alpha$ with the reward function $R(\alpha) = \frac{\alpha \times \rho^{j-1}}{\beta}$, where $j$ is the active learning round.
+\paragraph{Reward Function} As detailed in Algorithm~\ref{alg:mfal}, the GFlowNet is trained to generate samples with a higher value of the MES acquisition function and its multi-fidelity variant in single- and multi-fidelity experiments, respectively.
+In order to increase the relative reward of higher values of the acquisition function, we scale the MES value $\alpha(x, m)$ by $\frac{1}{\beta}$, with $0 < \beta \leq 1$.
+On an additional note, MES exhibits increased sparsity as more samples are discovered.
+Hence, in order to facilitate optimisation, we introduce another scaling factor denoted by $\rho^{j-1}$, which depends on the active learning round $j$.
+Altogether, our GFlowNet reward function is the following:

-\paragraph{Budget and initial data set} For each task, we assign a total budget $B=\gamma \times C$, where $C$ is the cost if the highest fidelity oracle.
-The cost of the lower fidelity oracles are as specified in \cref{sec:experiments}.
-The initial data sets were constructed according to an initial budget.
-Depending on this initial budget, we set the number of training data points for the single-fidelity baseline, as well as the number of points from each oracle in the multi-fidelity experiments.
-Task specific information is summarized in Table \ref{tab:initdataset}.
-The initial data set is split into train-validation in the ratio of 9:1 for all tasks.
+Note that within an active learning round, the GFlowNet samples (approximately) from this fixed reward function and thus the policy need not be conditioned on $j$.
+The hyperparameter values for all tasks are detailed in \cref{tab:hyperparameters}.